Protecting the Baltic Sea from untreated wastewater spillages during flood events in urban areas

 - Budget: total 3 000 000 / ERDF 2 430 000

-- Financier: Interreg Baltic Sea Region
+- Funding: Interreg Baltic Sea Region

 - Lead partner: Tallinn University of Technology